mcncyo/chrisallen.us/content/blog/oct252022update.md

 description: "Just an update on what is going on with me"
 ---

-I am currently looking for a good-paying job.
-I have had a few interviews in the last few days.
-Most of the jobs they want to offer me were not for me or had low pay.
-While I wait on finding a good job, I am doing some gig work like door dash, uber eats and GrubHub mostly in west Wichita.

-I have also been working on this website and <https://computerhacking101.com>> website.
-I also have been working on some youtube videos for my channel.
+## Seeking a Good-Paying Job and Gig Work Update

+I am actively **searching for a high-paying job** and have recently attended several interviews.
+Unfortunately, most of the positions offered were either not a good fit or offered low pay.

+In the meantime, I am engaging in gig work, including **DoorDash**, **Uber Eats**, and **GrubHub**, primarily in **West Wichita**.
+This helps me stay productive while continuing my job search.

+### Current Projects

+In addition to my job search, I am **working on improving my website** and contributing to [Computer Hacking 101](https://computerhacking101.com).
+I am also busy creating new content for my **YouTube channel**.

+Feel free to check out my work and stay tuned for updates!